Online multiple testing with super-uniformity reward: SUR procedures for discrete tests

-\subsection{Simulation setting}
+\subsubsection{Simulation setting}

 We simulate $m$ experiments in which the goal is to detect differences between two groups by counting the number of successes/failures in each group.
-More specifically, we follow \cite{Gilbert2005}, \cite{HellerGur2011} and \cite{DDR2018} by simulating a two-sample problem in which a vector of $m$ independent binary responses (e.g., ``a click is made'' in the web design A/B testing example) is observed for $N$ subjects in both groups.
-The goal is to test the $m$ null hypotheses $H_{0i}$: ``$p_{1i} = p_{2i}$'', $i = 1,...,m$ in an online fashion, where $p_{1i}$ and $p_{2i}$ are the success probabilities for the $i^{th}$ binary response in group A and B respectively.
+More specifically, we follow \cite{Gilbert2005}, \cite{HellerGur2011} and \cite{DDR2018} by simulating a two-sample problem in which a vector of $m$ independent binary responses is observed for $N$ subjects in both groups.
+The goal is to test the $m$ null hypotheses $H_{0i}$: '$p_{1i} = p_{2i}$', $i = 1,...,m$ in an online fashion, where $p_{1i}$ and $p_{2i}$ are the success probabilities for the $i^{th}$ binary response in group A and B respectively.
 Thus, for each hypothesis $i$, the data can be summarized by a $2 \times 2$ contingency table, and we use (two-sided) Fisher's exact test for testing $H_{0i}$.
 The $m$ hypotheses are split in three groups of size $m_1$, $m_2$, and $m_3$ such that $m = m_1 + m_2 + m_3$.
-Then, the binary responses are generated as iid Bernoulli of probability 0.01 ($\mathcal{B}(0.01)$) at $m_1$ positions for both groups, iid $\mathcal{B}(0.10$) at $m_2$ positions for both groups, and iid $\mathcal{B}(0.10)$ at $m_3$ positions for one group and iid $\mathcal{B}(p_3)$ at $m_3$ positions for the other group.
+Then, the binary responses are generated as i.i.d Bernoulli of probability 0.01 ($\mathcal{B}(0.01)$) at $m_1$ positions for both groups, i.i.d $\mathcal{B}(0.10$) at $m_2$ positions for both groups, and i.i.d $\mathcal{B}(0.10)$ at $m_3$ positions for one group and i.i.d $\mathcal{B}(p_3)$ at $m_3$ positions for the other group.
 Thus, the null hypotheses are true for $m_1 + m_2$ positions (set $\cH_0$), while the null hypotheses are false for $m_3$ positions (set $\cH_1$).
 Therefore, we interpret $p_3$ as the strength of the signal while $\pi_{A} = \frac{m_3}{m}$, corresponds to the proportion of signal.
 Also, $m_1$ and $m_2$ are both taken equal to $\frac{m - m_3}{2}$.
-In these experiments, we fix $m = 500$, and vary each one of the parameters $\cH_1$ (Section~\ref{sec:varyH1}), $\pi_A$ (Section~\ref{sec:varypiA}), $N$ (Appendix~\ref{sec:varyN}), $p_3$ (Appendix~\ref{sec:varyp3}) while keeping the others fixed.
+In these experiments, we fix $m = 500$, and vary each one of the parameters $\cH_1$ (Section~\ref{sec:varyH1}), $\pi_A$ (Section~\ref{sec:varypiA}), $N$ (Section~\ref{sec:varyN}), $p_3$ (Section~\ref{sec:varyp3}) while keeping the others fixed.
 The default values are $\pi_A = 0.3$, $N = 25$, $p_3 = 0.4$ and $\cH_1 \subset \{1,\dots,m\}$ chosen randomly for each simulation run.
 We estimate the different criteria (FWER \eqref{eq:DefFWER}, mFDR \eqref{eq:DefmFDRT}, power \eqref{eq:Defpower}) using empirical mean over 10 000 independent simulation trials.

-\subsection{Position of signal}
+\subsubsection{Position of signal}